-Biological Sciences 119 Cell Biology and Neuroscience 146 Genetics 447 Molecular Biology and Biochemistry 694
+Biological Sciences 119 Cell Biology and Neuroscience 146 Exercise Science 377 Genetics 447 Molecular Biology and Biochemistry 694 Sport Management 377

-Students interested in the life sciences also may consider related tracks within major programs offered by the Department of Chemistry and Chemical Biology (chemical biology option), the Department of Exercise Science and Sport Studies, and the Department of Psychology (specialization in behavioral neuroscience).
+Students interested in the life sciences also may consider related tracks within major programs offered by the Department of Chemistry and Chemical Biology (chemical biology option) and the Department of Psychology (specialization in behavioral neuroscience).

 Instruction in the life sciences has undergone enormous changes over the past 15 to 20 years.
 These changes reflect the intellectual revolution of the last two decades, as well as technical advances that have expanded greatly the tools available to life scientists.
 Today, students majoring in the life sciences at Rutgers University-New Brunswick experience an exciting atmosphere of learning that exposes them to the concepts and methods of these intellectual and technological advances.
 The students have open to them a plethora of learning avenues, ranging from thought-provoking lecture presentations to original and cutting-edge research opportunities in state-of-the-art laboratories.
 A first-class faculty and modern laboratory equipment reflect the division's commitment to provide its students with the best learning environment.

 The division offers a wide spectrum of majors for students interested in the life sciences.
-These options range from a division-based major in biological sciences, designed to provide a general life sciences education, to department-based majors in cell biology and neuroscience, genetics, and molecular biology and biochemistry, aimed at providing specialized training, with a strong emphasis on research.
+These options range from a division-based major in biological sciences, designed to provide a general life sciences education, to department-based majors in cell biology and neuroscience, exercise science, genetics, molecular biology and biochemistry, and sport management aimed at providing specialized training, with a strong emphasis on research.
 Graduates of the division will be highly competitive for a range of postbaccalaureate opportunities, including graduate education and research, health-professions training, and biomedical and biotechnological research positions, as well as teaching careers in the sciences.

 The first two years of the student's tenure at Rutgers is expected to revolve around the life sciences core curriculum, a series of basic offerings designed to provide the general background required for pursuing upper-division courses in any of the individual majors.
 Regardless of the major chosen, students are encouraged to participate in independent study within a research laboratory in order to take advantage of the rich expertise of the many life sciences faculty in New Brunswick and Piscataway.
+The exercise science and the sport management majors require an internship experience.
 The division also has a highly developed advising system, with dedicated and knowledgeable faculty advisers available to work with individual students in their selection of courses, completion of major requirements, and preparation for future careers.

-Students may not major in more than one of the following majors in the Division of Life Sciences: Biological Sciences (119), Cell Biology and Neuroscience (146), Genetics (447), or Molecular Biology and Biochemistry (694).
+Students may not major in more than one of the following majors in the Division of Life Sciences: Biological Sciences (119), Cell Biology and Neuroscience (146), Exercise Science (377), Genetics (447), Molecular Biology and Biochemistry (694), or Sport Management (377).
 Furthermore, students majoring in one of these four majors may not minor in Biological Sciences (119).